Code-Institute-Submissions/Ndanema98-ConsoleHQ/README.md

     ### Edit Products page
     TEST            | OUTCOME                          | PASS / FAIL
     --------------- | -------------------------------- | ---------------
+    Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+    Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit Products Form | Checked the form submits only when all required fields are filled out. | PASS Logged in user | Checked the form can only be edited by the user who created the post. | PASS

     ### Delete Products page
     TEST            | OUTCOME                          | PASS / FAIL
     --------------- | -------------------------------- | ---------------
+    Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Delete Products Form | Checked the form is succesfully deleted | PASS Logged in user | Checked the form can only be deleted by the user who created the post. | PASS

     ### Register page